5.4.3 PhA advance payment

-- they qualify for PhA (i.e. they are either recipients of PPS or are disability support pensioners who are under 21 without dependent children), AND
+- they qualify for PhA (that is, they are either recipients of PPS who are under age pension age or are disability support pensioners who are under 21 without dependent children), AND

 - their ordinary income (1.1.O.30) does not exceed $20.50 per fortnight (Note: If the person is a member of a couple, the amount of the person's ordinary income is worked out by adding the couple's ordinary incomes on a fortnightly basis, and dividing by 2), AND

-- their expenditure on prescription items must not be less than the PhA received in that entitlement year.
+- their expenditure on prescription items must not be less than the amount of PhA received in that entitlement year.
 For a couple, their COMBINED expenditure, including that for dependent children (1.1.D.70), applies.

 Exceptions: A pensioner who applies for an advance before the first payment delivery day (1.1.D.55) in an entitlement year will not have received any PhA payments in that entitlement year.
 The pensioner is eligible for an advance and does not need to have purchased any prescription items in that entitlement year.